 sudo nano /etc/jellyfin/system.xml

-This command will open the system.xml file in the nano text editor, which will allow you to make changes to the file.
+This command will open the system.xml file in the nano text editor, allowing you to change the file.

 Modify the “IsStartupWizardCompleted” value: